sferik/twitter-ruby/README.md

 ## Installation
     gem install twitter

 Looking for the Twitter command-line interface?
-It was [removed] from this gem in version 0.5.0 and now is [maintained][] as a separate project called `t`.
+It was [removed][] from this gem in version 0.5.0 and now is [maintained][] as a separate project:

     gem install t